Scaling behavior of transient dynamics of vortex-like states in self-propelled particles: Experimental observability

 \section{Experimental observability}

 We expect the predicted power-law scaling for the average lifetime of the vortex-like states with respect to the speed $v$ of self-propelled particles can be observed in current experimental setups.
 For instance, one can employ the experimental setup presented in Ref.~\citep{Bricard_Nat_Com_2015}, where polymethyl methacrylate spheres are dispersed in hexadecane solution.
 In the case where the colloid packing fraction is much smaller than the area fraction, the physics of the system is captured by the dynamical model investigated in this work.
-In the restricted space, the self-propelled colloidal particles can form stable vortex-like state configurations at the boundary \citep{Bricard_Nat_Com_2015}, and their transient dynamics can thus be investigated after removing the boundary.
+In the restricted space, the self-propelled colloidal particles can form stable vortex-like state configurations at the boundary \citep{Bricard_Nat_Com_2015}, and their transient dynamics can thus be investigated after removing the boundary (actually, removing the boundary of the whole system may not be easy to achieve directly in the experimental setup presented in Ref.~\citep{Bricard_Nat_Com_2015}, however, one could further engineer an additional removable boundary, for instance, a removable ring-shaped barrier in the central region of the experimental setup presented in Ref.~\citep{Bricard_Nat_Com_2015}).
 Here, the speed of self-propelled particles $\upsilon\propto\sqrt{E^{2}\slash E_{c}^{2}-1}$ in experiments \citep{Lu_Soft_Matter_2018,Bricard_Nat_Com_2015}, with $E_{c}$ being a critical electrical field and $E$ being electric field generated by the longitudinal voltage.
 Therefore, for experiments operated in the low temperature regime (corresponding to low noise levels), we expect that the power-law scaling can be observed experimentally by monitoring the transient dynamics at different speeds of the self-propelled particles tuned by the longitudinal voltage.
+Moreover, one can also employ systems of bacteria.
+For instance, in the experiments presented in Ref.~\citep{nishiguchi_Nat_Com_2018}, the vortex-like states can form in the region surrounded by the neighboring pillars.
+Therefore, if the pillars are further engineered to be removable in this experimental setup, transient dynamics of the vortex-like states can be investigated by removing the pillars.